+1. The projects identified in Duke Energy Indiana's TDSIC 2.0 Plan constitute "eligible transmission, distribution, and storage system improvements" within the meaning of Ind.
+Code § 8-1-39-2.

+2. As set forth above, Duke's TDSIC 2.0 Plan is denied.

-- 1. The projects identified in Duke Energy Indiana's TDSIC 2.0 Plan constitute "eligible transmission, distribution, and storage system improvements" within the meaning of Ind.
-Code § 8-1-39-2. - 2.
-Petitioner's TDSIC 2.0 Plan is reasonable and approved. - 3.
-Duke Energy Indiana is authorized to recover 80% of Duke Energy Indiana's six-year TDSIC 2.0 Plan costs through Standard Contract Rider No. 65. - 4.
-Duke Energy Indiana is authorized to defer 20% of eligible and approved capital expenditures and TDSIC costs, including operations and maintenance, depreciation, property taxes, allowance for funds used during construction, and post in service carrying costs under Ind.
-Code § 8-1-39-9(c) as part of Duke Energy Indiana's next general rate case. - 5.
-Petitioner's proposed process for updating the TDSIC 2.0 Plan in future TDSIC annual adjustment proceedings, and filing TDSIC rate updates, under Cause No. 45647 TDSIC-X is approved. - 6.
-The information Petitioner filed in this Cause pursuant to motions for confidential treatment, as discussed in Finding No. 11 above, is deemed confidential pursuant to Ind.
-Code §§ 5-14-3-4 and 24-2-3-2, exempt from public access and disclosure by Indiana law, and will be held by the Commission as confidential and protected from public access and disclosure. - 7.
-This Order shall be effective on and after the date of its approval.
+2. Petitioner's TDSIC 2.0 Plan is reasonable and approved.

+3. Duke Energy Indiana is authorized to recover 80% of Duke Energy Indiana's sixyear TDSIC 2.0 Plan costs through Standard Contract Rider No. 65.

+4. Duke Energy Indiana is authorized to defer 20% of eligible and approved capital expenditures and TDSIC costs, including operations and maintenance, depreciation, property taxes, allowance for funds used during construction, and post in service carrying costs under Ind.
+Code § 8 1-39 9(c) as part of Duke Energy Indiana's next general rate case.

+5. Petitioner's proposed process for updating the TDSIC 2.0 Plan in future TDSIC annual adjustment proceedings, and filing TDSIC rate updates, under Cause No. 45647 TDSIC-X is approved.

+6. The information Petitioner filed in this Cause pursuant to motions for confidential treatment, as discussed in Finding No. 11 above, is deemed confidential pursuant to Ind.
+Code §§ 5-14-3-4 and 24-2-3-2, exempt from public access and disclosure by Indiana law, and will be held by the Commission as confidential and protected from public access and disclosure.

+3. This Order shall be effective on and after the date of its approval.